-The Fund's state of affairs as at 30 June 2022 is set out on page 14 of the financial statements.
+The Fund's state of affairs as at 30 June 2023 is set out on page 14 of the financial statements.
 The Fund Manager considers the Fund to be solvent.

-The Board of Directors of the Fund Manager confirms that International Financial Reporting Standards (IFRSs) have been followed and that financial statements have been prepared on a going concern basis with a reasonable expectation that the Fund has adequate resources to continue its operational existence for next twelve months from the date of approval of these financial statements.
+The Board of Directors of the Fund Manager confirms that IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) have been followed and that financial statements have been prepared on a going concern basis with a reasonable expectation that the Fund has adequate resources to continue its operational existence for next twelve months from the date of approval of these financial statements.